zhixiangteoh/tP/docs/DeveloperGuide.md

 ### Value proposition

-Flashcard application that allows students to quickly create new flash cards and access flashcards quickly on the command line to enhance their studying experience, and ultimately be an aid for [active recall](https://getatomi.com/blog/what-is-active-recall-and-how-effective-is-it).
+Flashcard application that allows students to quickly create new flashcards and access flashcards quickly on the command line to enhance their studying experience, and ultimately be an aid for [active recall](https://getatomi.com/blog/what-is-active-recall-and-how-effective-is-it).

 ## User Stories